sh00t2kill/sharness-poc/README.md

 I put together a VERY simple bash script with some loops and logic to show how shells scripting can be used to make tests easier.

-Once installed, simply run script.sh from the command line
+Once installed, simply run network.t from the command line